How Leaders Can Encourage Innovation Instead of Sabotaging It

 How to Encourage Innovation Rather Than Undermine It

 Want to encourage continuous innovation and risk-taking?
 Then avoid the most common innovation-destroying behaviors.
 We see leaders who want to encourage innovation make these 9 mistakes:

 Another common mistake leaders make is they don’t commit the necessary resources or systems to properly evaluate innovative ideas.
-Assessing creative ideas is tough and requires more time, energy, and money.
+Assessing creative ideas is tough and requires time, energy, and money.

-A bottom-up “pull” approach, where leaders support and encourage innovation, helps the whole organization see the successes that innovation can produce and makes more people want to contribute.
+Encourage innovation with a bottom-up “pull” approach instead.
+When senior leaders clearly support and encourage innovation, it helps the whole organization see the successes that innovation can produce and makes more people want to contribute.

 Read our white paper Turning Crisis Into Opportunity: Preparing Your Organization for a Transformed World to learn the importance of taking bold actions to push toward reinvention.

 How are new ideas encouraged at work?
 Innovative ideas must be evaluated for business potential, but critiquing them first discourages creativity.
 By first praising innovative ideas, pro-innovation leaders send the message that new ideas are welcomed.
 This also creates an environment of psychological safety, where innovative ideas can be freely discussed.

 As ideas travel through layers of management to the C-suite, the original idea is often stripped of any risk.
 In the process, the real innovation opportunity can be lost.

 If it were a sure thing with no unknowns, it wouldn’t be innovative.
-Leaders who want to encourage innovation must learn to tolerate ambiguity and refuse to fall into the feasibility trap, which occurs when managers focus on what is feasible instead of what might be possible.
-By deeming an idea “feasible,” that suggests it can be accomplished fairly easily or conveniently; yet if it’s that easy to do, the idea isn’t likely very creative.
+Leaders who want to encourage innovation must learn to tolerate ambiguity and refuse to fall into the feasibility trap, which occurs when managers focus on what’s feasible instead of what might be possible.
+By deeming an idea “feasible,” that suggests it can be accomplished fairly easily or conveniently, yet if it’s that easy to do, the idea isn’t likely very creative.

-An idea that only “might be possible” means there is probably a lot of hard work required to make it happen, with an uncertain outcome.
+An idea that only “might be possible” means there’s probably a lot of hard work required to make it happen, with an uncertain outcome.
 So beware of saying that you want innovation and then looking for the most feasible idea as your measure of desirability.

 Ready to Take the Next Step?